Glimpse history through old images of Bromham Village, Bedfordshire, England.

 This video from 2011 is about the good Bedfordshire apple varieties, and a hunt to find the missing ones.

-Two girls enjoying a spot of clog dancing in the village hall back in 2011.
+A spot of clog dancing in the village hall back in 2011.

 The village hall is used for regular classes and events.
 You can keep up to date with their activities on the Bromham Village Hall Facebook Page.